datacamp/authoring/docs/courses/guidelines/style.md

 # Course Style

-The main purpose of the DataCamp's style guidelines is to build out a course library that has a consistent look and feel for students.
+Please follow DataCamp's style guidelines, to help create a consistent look and feel for students.

 ## Text